 There is a vast difference between the Australian universities that and those that .
 The Australian university ranked highest internationally is not among the top 10 universities for undergraduate teaching quality in Australia.

 This is a self-reinforcing cycle, as prestigious universities attract many students who need little teaching support.

 All Australian universities may need to give greater attention to teaching and student support as the COVID-affected generation of young people enters universities.

-In 2020, student rankings of university teaching quality fell to an all-time low.
+In 2020, student rankings of university teaching quality .
 Less than half of Australian undergraduates felt satisfied with the efforts that teaching staff made to engage them.
 This suggests universities will need to focus intensely on teaching quality to get students back on track.